COVID-19: Answers to your questions about in-store lottery ticket sales

 You’ll have to ask a trusted friend or family member to help you buy your tickets.

 I have a winning ticket.
 What is the quickest way for me to receive my winnings?

 Only our prize claim offices in Montreal and Quebec City are open by appointment only to those who have to claim a prize of $10,000 or more.
 You should also book an appointment with us if you won a TV participation.

 Claiming your lottery prize at a casino or gaming hall is not possible right now.

 I won less than $10,000 and I’ve been waiting for your prize claim offices to reopen so I can go and claim my prize.
 Why can’t I come claim it in person?

 We understand that the partial reopening of our prize claim offices is an inconvenience and we apologize for that.
 We have to comply with the highest standards of the Direction de la santé publique du Québec, and their requirements are extremely strict.
 It's a matter of keeping our customers and employees safe.

-To limit traffic to our establishments, we're asking winners of prizes that amount to less than $25,000 to claim their prize by mail.
-We're monitoring the situation closely, and hope to welcome more winners in our establishments in weeks to come.
+To limit traffic to our establishments, we're asking winners of prizes that amount to less than $10,000 to claim their prize by mail.

 Go to our Prize Claims page for more information on prize claims and a list of the public health measures currently in place.